CamCove-Crichton/avanlifersmustsee/README.md

 - Started creating media queries for responsive design
 - Added a new file for when sign-up form is submitted, and began working on the sign-up form design
 - Added style to the sign-up form
+- Continued working on the media queries for medium and small screens

 <!-- Sections/Pages functions & screen shots here -->